kaascevich/Haven/src/content/blog/macbookair61-part-1.md

 [^1]: FYI: it still doesn't.
 None of this madness actually serves a practical purpose.
 I just get bored sometimes.
 [^2]: Owning a lot of Nintendo consoles results in you having a lot of SD cards lying around.
+[^3]: In case you were curious: yes, I did try Bluetooth tethering at some point.
+Here's what I learned from it: don't try Bluetooth tethering if you don't have an unlimited hotspot plan and a heck of a lot of time to gruesomely murder.
+[^4]: Because I don't exactly remember the long story.
+This was a while ago.